Labor Equity in Construction Contracts

 Construction Careers Advisory Committee

-Seattle City Council passed a Resolution to form a Construction Careers Advisory Committee to review the City's current contracting program and outcomes, best practices from other jurisdictions and make policy and program recommendations based on their work.
-The following links provide background information on the scope and potential budget for the Advisory Committee.
+To support the City's efforts to increase worker diversity on construction sites, in 2013 the Seattle City Council passed a resolution to form a Construction Careers Advisory Committee (CCAC) to review the City's current contracting program and outcomes, to study best practices from other jurisdictions, and to make policy and program recommendations based on that work.
+See more about the CCAC and its work.

 Elliott Bay Seawall